hipe/tmx/lib/skylab/callback/doc/issues/046-the-iambics-narrative.md

-after the above call takes this one ("positional") required argument (the filename), then it parses any remaining arguments "iambically". note that while strictly speaking there are five actual arguments being sent to this method call, but conceptually there are three.
+after the above call takes this one ("positional") required argument (the filename), then it parses any remaining arguments "iambically".

 (a syntax like this that has *one* required argument and accepts zero or one "literal iambic" as the remainder of the arguments (that is, possibly